‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Kingdom 1 & 2 (2019-2020)

 This historical drama belonging to the zombie-horror genre is based purely on an incredible vision of South Korea’s popular storytellers — film director Kim Seong-hun and television writer Kim Eun-hee.
 This was originally an eight-episode series but was chopped to six episodes owing to budget issues.
 Reasons included recreating scenes from the Joseon period along with elements of romance and zombie apocalypse.
 It also has big names such as Ju Ji-hoon, Bae Doona and Ryu Seung-ryong.
-As per reports, the cost of one episode of the series reached around KRW 3 billion (MR 9 million approximately).
+As per reports, the cost of one episode of the series reached around KRW 3 billion (approx. SGD 2.98 million).

 Synopsis: Joseon’s crown prince, Lee Chang (Ji-hoon) is sent on a suicide mission to find to the origin of a zombie outbreak.
 The series follows the challenges faced by him while he is on his quest.